Alfresco/alfresco-ng2-components/ng2-components/ng2-activiti-analytics/README.md

 <analytics-report-list></analytics-report-list>
 ```

-Example of an App that use Activiti Analytics List component :
+Usage example of this component :

 **main.ts**
 ```ts